UK Artist Vivien Blackburn: Paintings of the Sea

 And of course, by using that tall crop, Vivien managed to abstract something familiar that we’re used to seeing a certain way (horizontally) and made it visually new again.

 If you have a chance today, take a look at Vivien’s website.
-There’s a lot more there than just seascapes, as I mentioned before, and all of it is really good.
+There’s a lot there besides just seascapes, and as I mentioned before, all of it is really good.

 You can also keep up with Vivian’s current gallery showings and recent paintings at her art blog, vivienb.blogspot.com.